dehasi/zeliba/README.md

     .orElse("?");
 ```

-The `when` returns value from the first true predicate.
+The `when` returns value from the first matched predicate.

 ```java
 int value = 42